YottaDB/YDBDoc/MessageRecovery/errors.rst

 ORLBKNOV4BLK, Region rrrr (dddd) has V4 format blocks.
 Database upgrade required.
 ONLINE ROLLBACK cannot continue

-MUPIP Error: Issued by MUPIP ROLLBACK -ONLINE when it finds the region rrrr mapped to database file dddd contains V4 format blocks - online rollback does not support old format blocks.
+MUPIP Error: Issued by MUPIP ROLLBACK -ONLINE when it finds that the region rrrr mapped to the database file dddd contains V4 format blocks - online rollback does not support old format blocks.

 Action: Upgrade the database to the current major version before attempting to use online rollback.